TayKimmy/VSCodeProject/_posts/2023-04-05-AP_computers_networks.md

 - Ports - A virtual point where network connections start and end
 - Data File - A computer file which stores data to be used by a computer application or system, including input and output data
 - Inspect Running Code - A feature of modern web browsers that enables anyone to view and edit a website's source code, including its HTML, CSS, JavaScript, and media files
-- Inspect Variables - A way of storing data; inspecting them can see all the stored date
+- Inspect Variables - A way of storing data; inspecting them can see all the stored data

 ![Computer Hardware]({{site.baseurl}}/images/cpu.jpeg)